Velocidex/presentations/presentations/2025-auscert-detection_workshop/sigma.md

 <!-- content -->
 ## Sigma Rules

-* The Sigma standard does not define:
+* The Sigma standard does not define
    * What log sources are actually available
    * The specific structure of each event
    * What fields are available and what they are called.